SolitaryRoad.com

 “When we have disparate shares in the bounty of nature, the least we can do is try to correct the inequity.”

-“Nature’s bounty, my foot,” George said, “I had to tote this stuff uphill and cross a steam on a log — all the while looking out for ant-eaters.
+“Nature’s bounty, my foot,” George said, “I had to tote this stuff uphill and cross a stream on a log — all the while looking out for ant-eaters.
 Why couldn’t this lazy bum gather his own food and store it?”

 “Now, now, George,” Lefty soothed.
 “Nobody uses the word ‘bum’ anymore.
 We say ‘the homeless’.”